mathertel/rfcodes/examples/README.md

 This example shows how to receive and send the protocols used by the intertechno devices.
 Here 2 different protocols can be decoded using the same receiver.

 ## TempSensor

-This example is part of the TabRF library showing how to receive temperature+humidity from a cresta based sensor.
+This example is part of the RFCodes library showing how to receive temperature+humidity from a cresta based sensor.
 The protocol used can transport data and is using manchester coding.

 See [Cresta protocol](../docs/cresta_protocol.md) for more details.

+## necIR

+This example is part of the RFCodes library showing how to receive IR protocols that are very similar to the RF protocols regarding the timings of the signals.
+The nec protocol uses a specific start sequence and shorter sequences for 0 and 1 bits.

+See <https://www.sbprojects.net/knowledge/ir/nec.php> for more details.

 ## Scanner